GLOBAL MARKETS-Stocks, emerging markets swoon on China data; euro up

 By Barani Krishnan

-The slide extended to commodities, with the London-traded Brent crude oil slipping below $108 a barrel after weak data from the world's top two oil consumers revived worries over the outlook for demand.
+The Turkish lira touched a record low, the rouble hit a five-year low and the Argentine peso tumbled 11 percent at one point.
+Copper fell and London-traded Brent crude oil slipped below $108 a barrel after weak data from the world's top two oil consumers revived worries over the outlook for demand.